mateooosh/FootballAPI/README.md

 # Footscore
-Footscore that makes use of the football-data.org service for fetching and displaying football standings, matches and top scorers.
+Application that makes use of the football-data.org service for fetching and displaying football standings, matches and top scorers.

 ## Technologies
  Project is created with: